elizabethdaly/pands-problem-set/README.md

 4. Lastly, I get rid of zero padding on the hour by editing print() statement.

+Run it a few times:
+λ python problem8.py
+Program to output today's date in a particular format.

+Monday, March 18 2019 at 10:48AM (from strftime)
+Monday, March 18th 2019 at 10:48am

 ## Problem 9
 **File:** problem9.py